 To accomplish this, the person or persons used a secondary virtual currency known as Tether, which was created and sold by the owners of Bitfinex, to buy the other cryptocurrencies.

-According to one new article in Fortune, to reach this conclusion, John Griffin and Amin Shams, then a PhD candidate at McCombs, sifted through 200 gigabytes of transaction data and tracked sales and purchases from 2,5 million separate wallets.
+According to one new article in Fortune, to reach this conclusion, John Griffin and Amin Shams, then a PhD candidate at McCombs, sifted through 200 gigabytes of trading data and tracked sales and from 2,5 million separate wallets.

 The researchers ultimately concluded that a single, as-yet-unknown, Bitcoin “whale” caused nearly 60% of Bitcoin's annual rise in 2017 from under $1.000 to over $19.000.

 Note: Cryptocurrency whales are individuals or entities that own large amounts of a particular cryptocurrency.
-Broadly speaking, a crypto whale is an entity that owns enough digital currency to significantly affect market prices by trading significant amounts of currency.
+In general, one whale is an entity that owns enough to significantly affect market prices by exchanging significant amounts of currencies.

-But more importantly, as Fortune reports, Griffin "suspects a similar dynamic is at work today."
+But the most important thing is, as it states the , that Griffin "suspects that a similar dynamic is at work today."

 Towards the end of 2022, another mysterious trend caught Griffin's eye.
 Despite the crypto crash and myriad other negative forces, every time Bitcoin briefly broke the $16.000 floor, it bounced back above that level and continued to stubbornly trade between $16.000 and $17.000.